 The member and employer contributions are based on the amount paid into the Scheme over the last 12 months.
 This differs from the assumption used for your Annual Statement, which uses contributions for the most recent year to 31 March.

-If you made regular voluntary contributions (for example a regular direct debit) over the last 12 months, it is assumed that you will continue making these at the same level each year until you reach retirement.
+If you made any voluntary contributions (for example a regular direct debit) over the last 12 months, it is assumed that you will continue making these contributions each year until you reach retirement.
+However, the contributions will be treated as regular or one-off as follows:

 All contributions, member and employer, voluntary and one-off (up to the cap) are projected forward into the future with an assumed level of wage/salary growth of 3.5% per year, with contributions increasing in line with pay.